Akhilesh-pujar/Quiz-app-with-ai/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+I'm facing some issue while deploying but in develpment it is working fine and feel free to check out the code and if want to run on your local then You might already know the steps, just run this command "npm install && then npm run dev"